vphongph/maidsafe_autonomi/ant-evm/README.md

-# Safe Network EVM data payments
+# Autonomi Network EVM data payments

-This crate contains the logic for data payments on the SAFE Network using the Ethereum protocol.
+This crate contains the logic for data payments on the Autonomi Network using the Ethereum protocol.

 This crate provides a set of types and utilities for interacting with EVM-based networks.
 It offers abstraction over common tasks such as handling addresses, wallets, payments, and network configurations.
 Below is an overview of the main types exposed by the crate.